spinalcom/spinal-organ-api-alcea/README.md

-# spinal-organ-api-otis
+# spinal-organ-api-alcea
-Simple BOS-Droople api connector to register telemetry data
+Simple BOS-Alcea api connector to aggregate access and alarm data

 ## Getting Started

-These instructions will guide you on how to install and make use of the spinal-organ-api-droople.
+These instructions will guide you on how to install and make use of the spinal-organ-api-alcea.

 ### Prerequisites